 “The IOT connectivity evolution is having a significant impact on both the baggage handling service offering as well as the skillset demands coming from the sector.
 Technology is helping to drive down the key traveller issues of baggage loss, delay and damage, through the emergence of RFID and robotic loading but it’s also providing customers with improved services such as baggage tracking via smartphone technology.
 Our automation recruitment team are experiencing increasing demand, not only for traditional PLC engineers who programme the handling systems, but also for higher level software developers with network security and cloud experience.”

-Stuart Brown, Managing Director of automation company ACC highlights the changes and impact of automation in the airport environment:
+Stuart Brown, Managing Director of automation company AAC highlights the changes and impact of automation in the airport environment:

 “One of the greatest uses of automation technology is the baggage system.
 There may be multiple routes a bag can take through the system to allow for redundancy so by intelligently routing bags based on load in the system to make use of this typically underused redundancy, the capacity of the system is increased.”